 Is priming necessary before painting?

 This is where things get complicated.
-Priming before you paint adds extra work and time to your project so it’s very temtping to skip it whenever possible.
+Priming before you paint adds extra work and time to your project so it’s very tempting to skip it whenever possible.

 When do I need to use primer?

-If you are painting something that may have been previously painted with an oil-based paint, you may need primer.
-Oil-based paint used to be much more durable than water-based paint so it was used to paint trim, doors, and even furniture for many years.
+If you are painting something that may have been previously painted with oil-based paint, you may need primer.

 That time I painted over all our off-white oil-based paint trim with white latex paint.
 It peeled off at the lightest touch.
 Lesson learned.